Cap-go/CLI/README.md

 <h2><a href="https://capgo.app/">Check out: Capgo — Instant updates for capacitor</a></h2>
 </div>

-A CLI to upload and download files from the Capacitor go Cloud.
+A CLI to upload and download files from the Capgo Cloud.

 ## Usage

 Before use the CLI you should register here : https://capgo.app/

-Then go in you account in apikey section and click in the `all` key to copy it.
+Then go to your account in `apikey` section and click in the `all` key to copy it.

 ## Login to Cloud
 `npx @capgo/cli login API_KEY`
-`API_KEY` your  apikey copied in the previous step
+`API_KEY` your `apikey` copied in the previous step

 ## Add new app to Cloud
 `npx @capgo/cli add [appId]`
 `[appId]` your app ID the format `com.test.app` is explained [here](https://capacitorjs.com/docs/cli/init)

-Optionally you can give:
+Optionally, you can give:
 - icon with `--icon /path/to/my/icon` to have a custom icon in the list
 - name with `--name test` to have a custom name in the list